Thanksgiving (United States): Television

 While not as prolific as Christmas specials, which usually begin right after Thanksgiving, there are many special television programs transmitted on or around Thanksgiving, such as A Charlie Brown Thanksgiving, in addition to the live parades and football games mentioned above.
 In some cases, television broadcasters begin programming Christmas films and specials to run on Thanksgiving Day, taking the day as a signal for the beginning of the Christmas season.

 Radio

 "Alice's Restaurant", an 18-minute monologue by Arlo Guthrie which is partially based on an incident that happened on Thanksgiving in 1965, was first released in 1967.
 It has since become a tradition on numerous classic rock and classic hits radio stations to play the full, uninterrupted recording to much fanfare each Thanksgiving Day, a tradition that appears to have originated with counterculture radio host Bob Fass, who introduced the song to the public on his radio show.
 Another song that traditionally gets played on numerous radio stations (of many different formats) is "The Thanksgiving Song", a 1992 song by Adam Sandler.
+"Grandma's Thanksgiving," a 1947 suite that occupies both sides of a 78 RPM album by Fred Waring, is a recurring tradition on WBEN in Buffalo, New York, where it was a longstanding tradition of morning host Clint Buehlman and has continued under succeeding hosts Bill Lacy and Randy Bushover.

 In the beginning of the 21st century, Thanksgiving or the day after was the traditional start date when radio stations flipped to continuous Christmas music.
 Due to Christmas creep, this date has progressed to well before Thanksgiving for most stations that follow this strategy.

+Historically, The Rush Limbaugh Show carried a tradition of "The True Story of Thanksgiving," a monologue in which host Rush Limbaugh, reciting from his book See, I Told You So, highlighted lesser-known aspects of the traditional Plymouth story, with particular emphasis on the ill-fated decision to pool all of the colony's resources commonly, which he used as a cautionary tale against modern-day socialism.
+All Things Considered host Susan Stamberg traditionally shared her mother-in-law's recipe for cranberry relish, which included uncharacteristic savory and spicy ingredients including onion and horseradish, each Thanksgiving.